 | Bailey Davis|

 Bailey Davis began dancing at the age of 2.
 Bailey currently attends the University of Southern Mississippi where she is pursuing a degree in dance.
-She is currently serving her 3rd year as a New Orleans Saintsation.
+She is a former New Orleans Saintsation.
 She is a graduate of South Jones High School where she was captain of the Bravettes Dance Team.
 While attending Jones Junior College she was the captain of the distinguished Touch of Gold and Goldrush dance teams, where she also served as an assistant choreographer.
 She is also a member of Revolution Competition Team, and has received several solo awards, and Miss Photogenic titles.
 Bailey also studies at Broadway Dance Center in NYC.
 In addition, she has done several performances with the Jr. Saintsations and Saints Halftime Shows.
 She completed a music video in the summer of 2014 with the Crazy 8's.
 Bailey plans on pursuing a career in the dance industry.
 She also does freelance choreography for students and studios in our area.

 | || |